Make an Outdoor Space Better for All

 - listen to and respect other points of view before taking action to make a space better.

-Obtain necessary permission for students to walk around outside -- school grounds or surrounding area.
+Obtain necessary permission for students to walk around outside -- neighborhood or surrounding area.
 Note: if you know of an area where there is an environmental issue the youth can address, you might set it up for them to "discover."

 A related book about weaving with plastic bags (Mayan culture) Rainbow Weaver by Linda Elovitz Marshall